Dellen Millard and Mark Smich found guilty of murdering Laura Babcock

 On July 23 Millard wrote to Smich: "bbq has run its warm up, it's ready for meat."

-Court saw photos of a smiling Smich in front of The Eliminator that night taken with Millard's phone.
+Court saw photos of a smiling Smich in front of the incinerator that night taken with Millard's phone.

 They also saw a photograph of objects inside the incinerator that two expert witnesses said were bones.
 However, due to the poor quality of the photo, they couldn't say if they were human or animal bones.